Water Power Technical Collaboration Program for Advanced Manufacturing and Materials

 Program Background

-Motivation for the Program stemmed from the ORNL Advanced Manufacturing for Hydropower project, in which a workshop attended by a group of industry leaders, researchers, and academicians was used to provide input on current challenges facing hydropower and how new technology could be best used to face them.
+Motivation for the program stemmed from the ORNL Advanced Manufacturing for Hydropower project, in which a workshop attended by a group of industry leaders, researchers, and academicians was used to provide input on current challenges facing hydropower and how new technology could be best used to address them.
 ORNL researchers took the feedback from the workshop and used it as the basis for further study.
-Their work culminated in a report, Advanced Manufacturing and Materials for Hydropower: Challenges and Opportunities, and a guiding strategy document that was released by WPTO in February 2024.
+Their work culminated in a report, Advanced Manufacturing and Materials for Hydropower: Challenges and Opportunities, and a guiding strategy document that was released by the H2O in February 2024.

-The Program supports WPTO’s mission by enabling research and development of novel AMM technologies for hydropower and marine energy applications.
-The Program aims to reduce barriers to developing technologies applicable to hydropower and marine energy at low Technology Readiness Levels (TRLs).
-This complements WPTO’s existing testing networks, HyTN (hydropower) and TEAMER (marine energy), which support technology development through higher TRLs.
-The Program was launched in April 2024 with focus specifically on hydropower applications and was expanded in July 2025 to include marine energy applications.
-The expansion of the Program to marine energy applications aimed to fill a marine energy industry need for support with manufacturing devices.
+The program supports the H2O’s mission by enabling research and development of novel AMM technologies for hydropower and marine energy applications.
+The program aims to reduce barriers to developing technologies applicable to hydropower and marine energy at low Technology Readiness Levels (TRLs).
+This complements the H2O’s existing testing networks, HyTN (hydropower) and TEAMER (marine energy), which support technology development through higher TRLs.
+The program was launched in April 2024 with a focus specifically on hydropower applications and was expanded in July 2025 to include marine energy applications.
+The expansion of the program aimed to fill a marine energy industry need for support with manufacturing devices.

-Through the new Water Power Technical Collaboration Program for Advanced Manufacturing and Materials, organizations can boost the performance and cost effectiveness of their technologies that apply to hydropower plants, pumped storage hydropower, and marine energy.
+Through the new Water Power Technical Collaboration Program organizations can boost the performance and cost effectiveness of their technologies that apply to hydropower plants, pumped storage hydropower, and marine energy.

 Program Basics